The way customers make purchasing decisions today has completely transformed.

 In sales, this technique is about sharing a concept, an experience, or an idea that resonates with the products or services you offer.

 Sales Insight: One way to compel an engaging story is to make the customer a “hero”.
 Instead of making your product the protagonist, frame the narrative of how your offerings let the customers overcome obstacles, and achieve goals.
+Also, incorporate a brand story into your sales pitch, this connects to a much higher level with the customers and results in better product perception and sales.

 Organized Lead Management